-5. Screening Outcome
+5. Determination

-- 5.1 As a result of the assessment in section 4, it is unlikely there will be any significant detrimental environmental effects arising from the Houghton on the Hill Neighbourhood Plan Review as prepared at September 2024.
-As such, the Houghton on the Hill Neighbourhood Plan with its current proposals does not require a full Strategic Environmental Assessment (SEA) to be undertaken. - 5.2 If the issues addressed in the Neighbourhood Plan should change, or further sites are allocated for development, then a new screening process should be undertaken determine whether an SEA will be required.
+- 5.1 As a result of the assessment in section 4, the view of the District Council is that the potential effects on the historic environment of Houghton on the Hill should be assessed through a Heritage Assessment as recommended by Historic England.
+The Houghton on the Hill Neighbourhood Plan with its current proposals does not require an additional full Strategic Environmental Assessment (SEA) to be undertaken. - 5.2 If the issues addressed in the Neighbourhood Plan should change, or further sites are allocated for development, then a new screening process should be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council again for advice in this circumstance.